-Within each of the previously mentioned activity headings are a series of 'descriptors' with scores ranging from 0 to 12 points.
+Each of the activity headings above have a series of 'descriptors', with scores ranging from 0 to 12 points.

 The descriptors describe related tasks of various levels of difficulty and the different types of help you need to complete each task.